samjulien/blog/_posts/2018-04-24-vue-js-and-lambda-developing-production-ready-apps-part-1.markdown

 {% endraw %}
 {% endhighlight %}

-Then, after creating the `Callback` component, you will add buttons into your app so users can log in and log out.
+Then, after creating the `Callback` component, you will add buttons to your app so users can log in and log out.
 But first, you have to configure the `auth0-web` package with your Auth0 details.
 So, open the `App.vue` file (you can find it in the `./client/src/` directory) and you will replace the `<script>...</script>` tag with the following:

+{% highlight html %}
+{% raw %}
 <script>
 import * as Auth0 from 'auth0-web'